 - Rule template

-- Test scenarios (from release 8.1.2)
+- Test scenarios

 - Rule package

 - Deploy and execute

 Working Example Use Case

 Use Case

 We want to create a VXML self-service application for our company, ACME Corporation.
 Within that application, we will collect information from the customer that will allow us to determine the customer's segment (that is, is the customer a Bronze, Silver, Gold, or Platinum customer), as well as the value of an order (in American dollars) that the customer has placed with our company.